12 Technical Writer Interview Questions and Answers

-Topic-based authoring, as the name suggests, is a concept in technical writing that focuses on creating content on specific, narrow topics.
+As the name suggests, topic-based authoring is a concept in technical writing that focuses on creating content on specific, narrow topics.

 With topic-based authoring, the goal is to keep the scope of the content limited to the topic at hand only.
 This enables faster delivery of information, reduced resources, and the ability to use the content in different contexts.